Speculative evolution: As an educational and scientific tool

 Although primarily characterized as entertainment, speculative evolution can be used as educational tool to explain and illustrate real natural processes through using fictional and imaginary examples.
 The worlds created are often built on ecological and biological principles inferred from the real evolutionary history of life on Earth and readers can learn from them as such.
 For example, all of Dixon's speculative works are aimed at exploring real processes, with After Man exploring evolution, The New Dinosaurs zoogeography and both Man After Man and Greenworld (2010) exploring climate change, offering an environmental message.

 In some cases, speculative evolution artists have successfully predicted the existence of organisms that were later discovered to resemble something real.
 Many of the animals featured in Dixon's After Man are still considered plausible ideas, with some of them (such as specialized rodents and semi-aquatic primates) being reinforced with recent biology studies.
-A creature dubbed "Ceticaris", conceived by artist John Meszaros as a filter-feeding anomalocarid, was published in the 2013 book All Your Yesterdays, and in 2014, the actual Cambrian anomalocarid Tamisiocaris was discovered to have been a filter-feeder.
+A creature dubbed "Ceticaris", conceived by artist John Meszaros as a filter-feeding radiodont, was published in the 2013 book All Your Yesterdays, and in 2014, the actual Cambrian radiodont Tamisiocaris was discovered to have been a filter-feeder.
 In honor of Meszaros's prediction, Tamisiocaris was included in a new clade named the Cetiocaridae.

 Dougal Dixon's The New Dinosaurs was heavily influenced by paleontological ideas developing during its time, such as the ongoing dinosaur renaissance, and as such many of the dinosaurs in the book are energetic and active creatures rather than sluggish and lumbering.
 Dixon extrapolated on the ideas of paleontologists such as Robert Bakker and Gregory S. Paul when creating his creatures and also used patterns seen in the actual evolutionary history of the dinosaurs and pushing them to an extreme.
 Perhaps because of this, many of the animals in the book are similar to actual Mesozoic animals that were later discovered.
 Many of the dinosaurs in it are feathered, something not widely accepted at the time of its publication but seen as likely today.
 Similarly, After Man in 1981 represents a sort of time capsule of geological thought before global warming was fully discerned, but Dixon also portrays a sixth mass extinction or Anthropocene before it was commonplace to do so.